SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 - O'Reilly Media Book Dataset (privately obtained):  An internal dataset containing snippets from books published by O'Reilly.
 The tested sample contained 701 books, of which 57% were published after 2022 and 43% were published before 2022.
 All reprints and new editions were removed.

 ## 5. Preliminary Results

+Our initial results on the Mamba 1.4b model looked very promising, it beat Min-K%++ on the O'Reilly and BookTection datasets while still underperforming on the ArXiv and WikiMia datasets, however, while we didnt get a chance to extensively test larger models or the DeCop method, it seems like our method performed worse on the Mistral model than the Mamba model in the booktection dataset despite being more than 5 times the size.

+### 5.1 results on Mamba 1.4b and comparisons to mink++ method
 *All results tested on the [Mamba 1.4b](https://huggingface.co/state-spaces/mamba-1.4b) model, more tests have to be done*

-In our early results, and when comparing our findings to the membership inference attack Min-K%++, we found in our preliminary research that our method performs better on some datasets while underperforming on others.
+When testing our method on Mamba 1.4b and comparing our findings to the membership inference attack Min-K%++, we found in our preliminary research that our method performs better on some datasets while underperforming on others.
 This suggests that membership inference attacks may be more dataset-specific than previously thought and that there may be merit in picking different methods for different text types.

 <p align="center">
   <img src="images/results.png" alt="Image" width="75%">